Edit on GitHub

 This guide will cover different aspects of AI Assisted Coding and how to use them to your advantage.
 We also shortly cover how AI is working.
 We will look at different approaches to use AI effectively.

-Table of Contents for this guide
+Table of Contents

 1. Introduction